Describing the Nonuniversal Galaxy Merger Timescales in IllustrisTNG: Effects of Host Halo Mass, Baryons, and Sample Selection: Simulation data

 \subsection{Merger timescales and orbit parameters}

+Merger timescales refer to the time between a satellite’s infall into the host halo and its eventual disruption or merger with the central galaxy.
 The goal of this paper is to investigate the prediction of merger timescales for satellite galaxies based on their initial conditions at the time of infall.
 To achieve this, we calculate the infall and merger times, along with the orbital parameters and mass ratios at the infall time, for these satellite galaxies.

 Since the simulations are stored in discrete snapshots, determining the exact infall and merger times requires approximations.
 For the infall time, we use the positions, velocities, and times of satellite galaxies from the snapshots immediately before and after infall.
-By assuming a constant acceleration in the radial direction, we solve for the precise time at which the satellite galaxies cross $r_{\rm{vir}}$.
+Assuming constant acceleration in the radial direction, we solve for the precise time at which the satellite galaxies {\it first} cross \( r_{\rm{vir}} \) of their host halos.
 For the merger time, following \cite{2008ApJ...675.1095J}, we adopt the midpoint between the snapshots immediately before and after the merger as the merger time.
-While this approach may introduce some uncertainty in the precise determination of the merger time, the dense temporal sampling provided by the large number of snapshots ensures that this uncertainty represents only a minor source of error.
+The dense sampling provided by the large number of snapshots results in a time interval of $0.1-0.2\,\rm{Gyr}$ between snapshots, which only significantly affects the rare, very fast merger events.